TechTucson/Free_Kiosk_DigitalSignage/v1/README.md

 # Version 1 Readme

-This first iteration is strictly a manual process.
+...This first iteration is strictly a manual process.
 Updating of Media while scripted still requires human interaction.

 ## Puppy Linux Setup
+Take a look at the instructions for installing PuppyLinux for our needs here: https://github.com/TechTucson/Free_Kiosk_DigitalSignage/blob/main/Machines/Kiosks/PuppyLinux.md

 ### --Copy html to /home/spot/html